caendesilva/microserve/docs/installation.md

 	$ cd example-project
 	$ composer require desilva/microserve

-## Steb 1b: Configure composer settings
+## Step 1b: Configure composer settings

-We'll use Composer for autoloading our classes.
+We'll use Composer to autoload our classes.
 Add the following to your `composer.json` file:

 ```json
 "autoload": {